 From a firing for speaking out to a false arrest, if a government agency violates your rights, you can find help in a law that dates to Reconstruction.

 Section 1983 often comes into play in cases of police brutality or excessive force, but it also covers many other situations.
-Violations that result in financial loss or other damages also are covered.
+This includes violations that result in financial loss or other damages.
 It applies not just to one-time actions but also to practices over time.
 These can include:

 - Malicious prosecution.